cscully-allison/CS680_Computer_Graphics/PA7/README.md

 This project uses ImagicMagick 6.8.9-9.
 Instructions for downloading and running ImageMagick can be found at [Install Source](http://www.imagemagick.org/script/install-source.php)

-This project uses Libxml++ 2.6.
-Instructions for downloading and running libxml++ can be found at [Manual](http://libxmlplusplus.sourceforge.net/docs/manual/html/)
+This project uses libxml++ 2.6.
+Instructions for downloading and running libxml++ can be found at [Manual](http://libxmlplusplus.sourceforge.net/docs/manual/html/) libxml++ uses gtkmm which can be downloaded at [Download](http://www.gtkmm.org/en/download.html)

 # Building and Running